 Once the admissions committee has reviewed all of the application materials, successful applicants will be invited to a day long visit to the campus of the University of Notre Dame for a live audition.
 There will be assistance with transportation and accommodations.

 Here they will meet with the faculty and students, and proceed through the following audition activities:

 1. Diagnostic exam in musical skills.
 The applicants will be asked to harmonize a simple melody at the piano or organ, sightread an excerpt either by singing (conductors) or playing (organists), take aural dictation and analyze elements in a score, such as instrumentation and formal procedures (conductors).

 2. Interview.
 The applicants will meet with the faculty to discuss their background and their artistic and career goals.

 3. (For conductors only) Written diagnostic exam in music history and analysis.
 The applicants will answer general questions about Western European and American art and sacred music history, including identification of musical styles and formal analysis of musical excerpts.

-4. (For conductors only) Rehearsing and conducting the Master Singers.
+4. (For conductors only) Rehearsing and conducting our Concordia Choir.
 Applicants will submit two choices of repertoire to be rehearsed and conducted for 10-15 minutes with the Master Singers.
 The faculty at Notre Dame will indicate if either or both pieces can be conducted.

 5. (For organists only) Audition in person in front of the organ faculty with previously agreed repertoire.